-- This two-credit course meets on two weekends and includes self-directed and on-line activities outside of the class sessions. - During the weekend meetings, didactic presentations will be balanced by group exercises, role plays, outdoor activities, and video presentations. - Course activities include readings from texts and current articles, written work, on-line dialog, reflection exercises, and in-class presentations. - Each weekend will include classroom time and outdoor activities on campus.
+- This one-credit course includes two in-person class sessions that are held on two weekend days one month apart. - The course includes self-directed activities outside of the classroom sessions. - During the class meetings, didactic presentations will be balanced by group exercises, outdoor activities, in-class student presentations, and video presentations. - Course activities include readings from assigned text and articles, written work, reflection exercises, and in-class presentations. - Each class meeting will include classroom time and outdoor activities on campus.
 Students should dress appropriately for the weather.

-Course Goals and Objectives:
+Course Goals: